 - online materials (including textual, multimedia assets, and interactive resources).

 We will support your learning with:

-- self-assessment questions and exercises, included in the teaching texts and online materials
+- self-assessment questions and exercises, included in the teaching texts and virtual learning environments

 - feedback and guidance from a tutor